WhatsApp: create & approve templates in Design Studio

 9. Edit your message’s body content.

-10. (Optional) Click Insert to add a header or footer.
+10. (Optional) Click Insert to add components like a header, media, or button.

 11. To personalize the message, add liquid.
 Open the personalization panel or use the agent to help you write liquid (Ask Agent).
 Learn more in our Design Studio Liquid doc.